 Claressa Shields delivering another big night for women’s boxing

-Claressa Shields is the well-paid headliner in a significant boxing show at a major venue on nationwide television.
+Claressa Shields is the well-paid headliner in a significant boxing show at a major venue on international television.
 And it seems completely normal.

 Yes, women’s boxing is progressing.